 Series B in 2016

-ROLI is a music technology firm that specializes in creating innovative hardware and software solutions for music learning and creation.
-The company develops a modular music creation system that features a three-dimensional pressure-sensing digital keyboard, which allows users to manipulate sound through variations in pressure.
-This unique design promotes expressive musical experiences, making it easier for individuals to learn and practice music.
-ROLI's team consists of musicians, programmers, teachers, and engineers dedicated to reimagining the music-making process through their products, which include a range of accessories and sounds tailored to enhance musical expression.
+ROLI is a music technology company that specializes in creating innovative hardware and software solutions for music learning and creation.
+The firm develops a modular music creation system that features a three-dimensional pressure-sensing digital keyboard, designed to enhance musical expression by responding to variations in pressure.
+ROLI's team, composed of musicians, programmers, teachers, anthropologists, engineers, and artists, is dedicated to redefining how individuals engage with music through their products, which include a range of music-making devices, software, sounds, and accessories.
+By focusing on the intersection of technology and music, ROLI aims to make music more accessible and expressive for users of all skill levels.

 REX Computing